 In separate earlier study, Vitamin C itself did appear to increase uric acid excretion.
 However, the effect (using 500mg a day dosing) was small--only a drop in blood uric acid level of about 0.5 mg/dL, and almost all gout patients need to come down more than this to get to the goal of less than 6.0 mg/dL.
 These early studies of cherry juice are interesting, and might be relevant for a patient who was "almost there" in their uric acid goal, but a gout sufferer should be very careful about trusting to cherry juice to manage their uric acid.
 Based on the data, the result is likely not going to be sufficient.

 Diet has been discussed in more detail above, and gout is clearly one of the rheumatic diseases where diet is unequivocally important.
-Devil’s claw (Harpagophytum procumbens) and many other herbal treatments have been proposed as gout therapy, and further study of these is indicated.
+Devil’s claw (Harpagophytum procumbens), curcumin (a component of turmeric) and many other herbal treatments have been proposed as gout therapy, and further study of these is indicated.

 My personal feeling is that herbal and other alternative/complementary approaches may well ultimately be proven to improve inflammation in gout, but lowering uric acid is the key to success in gout management.